RufusWhelan/MinerGamr/Theory/PROJECT_DOCUMENTATION.md

 * User can use a 'dash' input.
 The system will send the player forward, increasing the characters speed for a short duration after the dash ends.
 * User can use a 'throw explosive' input.
 The system will spawn in an object from inside the player that shoots upwards at a 45 degree angle before landing on the ground in front of the player.
 If it hits the player or an enemy, it will instantly explode
 * User can use an 'explode explosive' input.
 The system will destroy the 'explosive' and any destructable objects around it.
 Additionally, if any moveable objects (including the player) are in the radius of the explosion, they will be launched on an angle according to their position in relation to the explosive's position
-* User can choose to 'start', go to 'settings', 'load', 'quit'.
+* User can choose to 'start', go to 'Options', 'load', 'quit'.
 The system will then trigger the scene that corresponds to that input whilst in the main menu.
-* User can use sliders to adjust volume of music or SFX and can change the key that corresponds to each input, whilst in settings.
+* User can use sliders to adjust volume of music or SFX and can change the key that corresponds to each input, whilst in Options.
 The system will take these inputs and adjust the game accordingly.
 * User can use a 'pause' input.
-This freezes the game world and brings up a pause menu where users can 'save', go to settings or 'quit'.
+This freezes the game world and brings up a pause menu where users can 'save', go to Options or 'quit'.
 * On saving, the system creates a json file or uses playerprefs to save the users progress in the game.
 * On loading, the system brings the user to a screen which shows their previous saves.
 They can select the one they want to play and the corresponding scene will be triggered.
 * On quiting, the system automatically saves player progress just incase, before shutting the game.